Hydrotherapy in Portland

 How Hydrotherapy Is Used

 Heat may be applied to areas of chronic tension or stiffness to improve circulation and prepare the tissue for deeper work.
+This is particularly useful for areas like the upper back, hips, and lower back that carry long-standing postural tension.
+Warming the tissue first allows for more thorough work with less discomfort during the session.

 Cold therapy may be used for more acute or inflamed areas to help calm the tissue before or after treatment.
+Rather than working directly into an irritated area, cooling it first reduces reactivity and allows for more productive treatment of the surrounding structures.

 I recently received a massage from Steph George, and she is absolutely amazing at what she does.